Psychiatry

 Drs.
 Fred and Penny Frese sit next to each other in their home.

 The Drs.
-Fred and Penny Frese Lecture series honors the late Fred Frese, Ph.D., and Penny Frese, Ph.D., by sharing stories of individuals living successfully with schizophrenia and other serious mental illnesses and the ways in which their loved ones support their recovery.
+Fred and Penny Frese Lecture Series honors the late Fred Frese, Ph.D., and Penny Frese, Ph.D., by highlighting the experiences of individuals who have successfully navigated schizophrenia and other severe mental illnesses.
+The series also explores how loved ones can provide support and facilitate recovery in these situations.

 Peg’s Foundation and the NEOMED Department of Psychiatry Coordinating Centers of Excellence sponsor this lecture annually.